lkrych/dodomain/README.md

 # Dodomain
-### A Web Service that lets users track Web site domain names and accompanying descriptions.
+## Keep track of domains before they go the way of the dodo.

+A Web Service that lets users track Web site domain names and accompanying descriptions.
 Dodomain is built with Ruby on Rails, React, MySQL, RSpec, Jest and Enzyme

 ![dodo painting](/frontend/src/resources/images/dodo.jpg "Dodomain")